Securing Remote Work: Strategies to Combat Identity Theft

 These gaps necessitate enhanced digital security strategies tailored to the unique challenges of remote work settings.

-Expanding Attack Surfaces And Cybersecurity Challenges
+Expanding Attack Surfaces and Cybersecurity Challenges

 Remote work increases the cyber attack surface due to the reliance on home networks and personal devices, which often lack the necessary security controls of a centralized office environment.